Okahyphen/mtd/README.md

 mtd(options :: Object)
 ```

-When constructed MTD instances take one argument - an object containing command line options as keys, and arrays as their values.
-These keys are arbitrary, and this part is optional.
+When constructed, `MTD` instances take one argument - an object containing command line options as keys, and arrays as their values.
+These keys are arbitrary, and this object is optional.
 Command line options will be parsed regardless of if they exist in this object or not.

 The arrays should contain only the following, in order.